vinaytechie/ApplitTools_hack/README.md

 # Steps to run this example

 1. Git clone this repo

    * `git clone https://github.com/applitools/tutorial-selenium-java-basic.git`, or download [this as a Zip file](https://github.com/applitools/tutorial-selenium-java-basic/archive/master.zip) and unzip it

 2. Navigate to just cloned folder tutorial-selenium-java-basic.

 3. Get an API key by logging into Applitools > Person Icon > My API Key

 4. Open in any editor file src\test\java\com\applitools\quickstarts\BasicDemo.java  and set your ApiKey in string 'config.setApiKey("...")' (or comment the string and set APPLITOOLS_API_KEY environment variable)

 5. Run 'mvn -Dtest=BasicDemo test' or click the 'Run' button in Eclipse/IntelliJ

+6. If you want to run example from IDE perform next steps:

-6. Import the project as a *Maven* project in IntelliJ IDEA or Eclipse.
+   6.1.
+Import the project as a *Maven* project in IntelliJ IDEA or Eclipse.

-7. Set Project SDK to your JDK (installed in Pre-requisites)  in Intellij - File > Project Structure > Project.
+   6.2 Set Project SDK to your JDK (installed in Pre-requisites)  in Intellij - File > Project Structure > Project.

-8. Run or Debug class BasicDemo or method test().
+   6.3 Run or Debug class BasicDemo or method test().

 Read more here: https://www.applitools.com/tutorials/selenium-java.html